Cohomology of moduli spaces of Del Pezzo surfaces: Introduction

-\textbf{Acknowledgements} We would like to thank Hsueh-Yung Lin for the reference \cite{wells} and Roberto Laface for clarifications on elliptic fibrations.
-In particular we would like to thank Ronno Das for spotting an error which led to wrong results in a previous version of Theorem \ref{theo:cohdp3}.
+We would like to thank Hsueh-Yung Lin for the reference \cite{wells} and Roberto Laface for clarifications on elliptic fibrations.
+We would especially like to thank Ronno Das for spotting an error which led to wrong results in a previous version of Theorem \ref{theo:cohdp3}.
 The second author acknowledges the support of the ERC Consolidator Grant 681838 K3CRYSTAL.